antoniog675/PP5-FitnessBlogz/README.md

     ![Wireframe to change password on mobile ](/src/assets/wireframe-changepassword-mobile.jpg)

-### Surface -
+## Surface -
 #### Color scheme -
 - The website is going to have a very simple design, black, white, and grey.

-- The Navbar is going to have a black background design with fonts within  being white, so that there are no issues with contrast
+- The Navbar is going to have a black background design with fonts being white, so that there are no issues with contrast

 - Sign in and Sign up buttons are going to be black with a white font, when hovered over the colours will invert.

 -Apart from that the buttons for adding comments, posts and edits will be grey with white fonts, and when hovered over the colours will invert

 #### Fonts -

 - Fonts used for this project are 'Josefin Sans' for the title and sub-headings of the website

 - The 2nd font used is 'Exo' which is going to be used for users description, and other paragraphs